paulaamaya/notebook-sql/sql-notes.md

 SELECT *
 FROM movie_revenues
 ORDER BY domestic_takings
-FETCH FIRST 3 ROW only;
+FETCH FIRST 3 ROW ONLY;

 -- Returns actors with id 6-10 only
 SELECT *